audeering/audb/_sources/load.rst.txt

 store them in a cache folder,
 and return the database as an :class:`audformat.Database` object.
-The most important content of that object are the database tables:
+The most important content of that object are the database tables.

 .. jupyter-execute::

     db.tables

-They contain the annotations of the database, and can be requested as a :class:`pandas.DataFrame`:
+They contain the annotations of the database, and can be requested as a :class:`pandas.DataFrame`.

 .. jupyter-execute::

     db['emotion'].get()

-Or you can directly request single columns as :class:`pandas.Series`:
+Or you can directly request single columns as :class:`pandas.Series`.

 .. jupyter-execute::